ericelsken/AndroidCallbackWebClient/README.md

 Multiple successive calls to `execute()` will return the same `Response` object that was returned upon the first call.
 In essence, this class is meant to used once to obtain on `Response` object.

+##The RequestCallbacks interface and Request life-cycle
+Very simply, the `RequestCallbacks` interface provides a contract for some implementation to receive callbacks from a `RequestHandler` during the life-cycle events of a `Request`.
+In short, the callback implementation will receive the following callbacks from the events described below.
+Creating and handling `RequestHandler` objects MUST be done on the main-UI thread.
+The following callbacks will all be on the main-UI thread as well.

+1. `onBeforeRequest()` is called before just before the `Request` is executed on a background thread.

+2. `onRequestDone()` is called when the `Request` is done executing in the background regardless of success or failure.

+3. `onRequestSuccess()` is called after `onRequestDone()` if the `Request` has a 2xx status code and no other Exceptions occurred while making the `Request`.

+4. `onRequestException()` is called after `onRequestDone()` if the `Request` has a non-2xx status code, an Exception occurs while making the `Request`, or an Exception is thrown from `onRequestSuccess()`.

+5. `onRequestFinally()` is called after both `onRequestSuccess()` and `onRequestException()` return regardless of success or failure.

+Please see the `RequestCallbacks` documentation for the full details of the interface.

 ###The UnmarshalingResponseLoader class
 The
 [UnmarshalingResponseLoader](https://github.com/ericelsken/AndroidCallbackWebClient/blob/master/src/com/ericelsken/android/web/content/UnmarshalingResponseLoader.java)